 I want to add the tomboy ring to my pointer finger, stat.

-I wear a gold nameplate necklace with the words “Scarlett Everly” for my little girl.
+I wear a gold personalized nameplate necklace (similar here) with the words “Scarlett Everly” for my little girl.
 It’s light enough that I can also sleep with and even shower with that one.
 I got this nameplate necklace a few years back when Jennifer Meyer did a collaboration with BaubleBar.

 You may have noticed that I’m rather shy around these parts.
 I haven’t been super comfortable on the other side of the lens for a long time (here’s why, in case you’re curious), and as a mom, I’m always the one snapping pictures of Scarlett.
 Back in December, my friend Merritt helped me come out of my shell just a little bit, and took the prettiest family photos for us.
 As we were wrapping up, Merritt said to me, “Come on, it’s your turn!”
 Admittedly, I was awkward, but she helped pull me out of that shell and I love the result.

 What I’m Wearing: MAC Lipstick in Diva // Free People Lieutenant Ruffled Shirtdress (similar available here) // Spanx Luxe Leg Blackout Tights (Similar here) // Free People Joe Lace Up Boots // Vince Coat (similar)